Anima-ui/spring-boot-assignments/README.md

-# **This repository contains various assignments, exercises, and practice projects related to Spring Boot.**
+# **This repository contains various assignments, exercises, and practice projects related to Spring Boot and Java.**